Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 The man again seemed polite and almost sympathetic.
 He proffered some advice.

-“Nobody is coming, I’m afraid.
+"Nobody is coming, I’m afraid.
 And it won’t be quick, or painless, but you’ll have about a half an hour before it gets bad.
 Try and fall asleep if you can.
-After that...”
+After that..."

 He shrugged, matter-of-factly.
 Guillory tried, and failed, to whimper.
 His secret service agents should have burst into the room, they were in the adjacent suites…